maferchavez/Data-Bootcamp-Project/README.md

   and repeat the NFS_SERVER_NAME part.

 4. Everything should work, and you can continue installing airflow at is it mentioned in terraform/Kubernetes/README.
 Before you see what is happening with your dags, you need to do some changes.

-    a.
+### Changes to be done
+#### Change bucket name
 On dags/my_modules/GitHubToS3BucketOperator.py in function “execute”, you need to change the bucker_name for your bucket’s name.
 Do the same on dags/spark_dag.py.
 Look for BUCKET_NAME and change it.
+#### Make airflow connections

-    b.
-Make some connections on airflow.
+2. Make some connections on airflow.
 You will need to add 3 connections.
 To make a connection on airflow, go to the UI, Admin/Connections.

    ![airflowconn.png](images/airflowconn.png)